Frequently Asked Questions

 What are the academic integrity policies of the MAcc?

-Authentication and academic issues are addressed in various ways in each course and are more thoroughly explained during the in-residence meeting.
+Authentication and academic issues are addressed in various ways in each course and are more thoroughly explained during the orientation.